 One of the key things to note about that coming right out of the gate, though, is equities would be gliding upward through retirement, starting from a much more conservative point.
 While a lot of the discussions around this have been framed as "How aggressive is it to be adding equities for people through retirement?"--what we were actually finding is that this is a strategy to give you lower equities in retirement, lower average equity exposure overall, just doing it in a manner that works a little bit better.

 We see a natural retiree bias toward that anyways.
 We don't really want to own any more equities than we have to.
 [They can be] a little volatile and a little scary.
-And we've had this kind of rule of thumb for a very long time of "Own your age in bonds," or 100 minus your age in stocks," all of which gets you the same point.
+And we've had this kind of rule of thumb for a very long time of "Own your age in bonds, or 100 minus your age in stocks," all of which gets you to the same point.
 As you're getting older your equity exposure declines and that was a way to own fewer equities through retirement.

 The problem is that particular approach where you decrease them over time, psychologically I think there is some comfort to it.
 Unfortunately from the research, it just doesn't work very well.
 [Financial expert] Bill Bengen did some work on this back in the late 1990s after he had done his initial safe withdrawal-rate research and found that decreasing equity exposure through your retirement hurts; you got lower income and withdrawal rates.
 Not a huge difference if you only did a little bit of trimming, but you got lower outcomes.

-What Wade and I did was really just kind of take it one step further and ask "If starting [with higher equity allocations] and coming down doesn't work very well and starting [at one level of allocation] and sticking [with that same level of allocation over time] goes better, what would happen if we started lower and glide it back up to where we were going to be in the first place?"
+What Wade and I did was really just kind of take it one step further and ask, "If starting [with higher equity allocations] and coming down doesn't work very well and starting [at one level of allocation] and sticking [with that same level of allocation over time] goes better, what would happen if we started lower and glide it back up to where we were going to be in the first place?"
 So we'll own less in equities early on and will maybe end out with a portfolio that we would have held throughout anyways.
-So, if I was going to be 60%-40%d in retirement, we're never going to go higher than 60%, but rather than being 60% equities every year, what if we went down to 30% in equities and then started gliding back up toward that original 60% target.
+So, if I were going to be 60%-40% in retirement, we're never going to go higher than 60%, but rather than being 60% equities every year, what if we went down to 30% in equities and then started gliding back up toward that original 60% target.
 And what we found was it actually works.